Skip to main content

 Choose which pages to share

 Select the pages you’d like Windmill to access.
-Only the pages you explicitly select will be visible to Windmill.Notion page selection screen for choosing which pages to shareFrom here, you can:
+Windmill will only ever see the pages you select here, plus any subpages nested inside them — nothing else in your workspace.Notion page selection screen for choosing which pages to shareFrom here, you can:

 • Browse your Teamspaces and Private sections